datanav/docs/technical/wave-exact.rst

 ----------------------------------------
 Before any synchronization can take place, a link between a Wave Currency and a Exact Online Currencies must be established.

-A new Exact Online Currencies will be created from a Wave Currency if it is connected to a Wave Customer that is synchronized into Exact Online.
+A new Exact Online Currencies will be created from a Wave Currency if it is connected to a Wave Customer, or Customer-person that is synchronized into Exact Online.

 Once a link between a Wave Currency and a Exact Online Currencies is established, it will keep in sync between the two systems, regardless of where it is edited.